 - All the students must follow the dress code prescribed by the school.
 When everyone dresses similarly, it promotes unity and a sense of belonging among children.

-- It’s important for students to show up to school on time and are ready to participate in all the classes and other activities.
+- It’s important for students to show up to school on time and be ready to participate in all the classes and other activities.
 Being prompt not only shows respect for the teachers and classmates but also sets a positive tone for the day and helps the students make the most of their educational experience.

 As students, it’s important to always conduct oneself in a manner that reflects positivity in the school.
 This means being respectful towards teachers and classmates, treating everyone with kindness, and avoiding any form of bullying or harassment.
 It’s also crucial that kids follow all of the rules and regulations set by the school to maintain a high level of behavior both inside and outside of the classroom.